sap-tutorials/Tutorials/tutorials/cp-sdk-android-flows-custom-step/cp-sdk-android-flows-custom-step.md

 Note it may take a few minutes before the new JSON setting comes into effect.
 Typically, a EULA will evolve over time, developing stricter regulations as policies change, which makes updating EULAs with ease and getting user permissions essential for applications.

 Congratulations!
-The code to create a custom step was added.
+You have added a custom flow step to the app.

 [DONE]
 [ACCORDION-END]